 Southampton City Council’s Cabinet Member for Transport and Public Realm, Councillor Jacqui Rayment said: “This partnership approach with the BID is resulting in some fantastic outcomes for Southampton.
 The deep cleaning of areas that need special attention are helping to create an improved and far more pleasing environment to live in, work and visit.
 This newly created street cleaning team is really helping the existing council services to tackle these problems.”

-The street cleaning team, made up of James Battle, Tyrone Wedge, Robert Missen and Martin Cuthbertson, are out in Southampton every day.
+The street cleaning team are out in Southampton every day.
 They use special equipment to remove graffiti and other mess that’s reported by city centre businesses through a special portal.

 To find out more about the team visit www.gosouthampton.co.uk